SAP-samples/ui5-typescript-tutorial/exercises/ex7/README.md

 1. Inside `src`, next to the `controller` directory, create a new directory named `control`.

-	> **REMARK**: make sure to create this directory in the correct location, as direct child of `src`!
+	> **Remark:** make sure to create this directory in the correct location, as direct child of `src`!
 Otherwise the second page of the app will no longer show up and the browser console will display a failed attempt to load `com/myorg/myapp/control/LineChart.js`!

 2. Inside this new `control` directory, create a new file named `ChartRecord.ts` with the following content.<br>
 It implements an element with the properties `label` and `value`.